Open Agentic Schema Framework

 Build artifacts

-This step will fetch all project dependencies and subsequently build all project artifacts such as helm charts and docker images.
+This step fetches all project dependencies and subsequently build all project artifacts such as Helm charts and Docker images.

 task deps